MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-transformation-objects/retrieve-a-transformations-definition.md

 ## Retrieve a transformation's definition with transformation attribute form expressions in tree and tokens formats

 In this sample workflow, you want to get the definition of the `"2 Weeks Ago"` transformation object, with its transformation attribute form expressions returned in tree and tokens formats.
 The object ID of the transformation is `6CB9ABB711D3E4F11000E887EC6DE8A4`.
-The transformation is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
+The transformation is in the Strategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 Expressions are presented in the following formats:

 - "text": A human-readable, but non-parsable text, describing the expression.
 This is the default format that is always returned in the response.
 - "tree": A tree data structure fully defining the expression.
 This format can be used if you want to examine and modify the expression programmatically.
 - "tokens": A list of parsed tokens.
 This format can be used if you want to examine and modify the expression using the parser component.
 Be aware that generating tokens requires additional time.
-Tokens are a semi-structured representation of MicroStrategy expression text that includes object references.
+Tokens are a semi-structured representation of Strategy expression text that includes object references.
 For example, let’s say a filter expression is "Revenue > Cost".
 When the fact expression is represented as tokens, the text is broken down into pieces (tokens) with information about what these pieces represent in the metadata: ("Revenue", Revenue_ID), ("-", `(">"`, `GreaterThan_ID`), (`"Cost"`, `Cost_ID`).

 If `showExpressionAs` is omitted, the expression is returned in "text" format.